-As part of adding resiliency to the water system, the County centralized water treatment services to the Scott Candler Water Treatment Plant and built a raw water store REPLA is in 1940.
+As part of adding resiliency to the water system, the County centralized water treatment services to the Scott Candler Water Treatment Plant and built a raw water std REPLA ir in 1940.
 As growth continued in the County, the reservoir, Reservoir 1, was reservoir 3 in 2003.
-The two additional reservoirs were added, Reservoir 2 in 1979 and Reservoir 3 in 2003.
 The three reservoirs (Figure 3) have a combined storage volume of 954 million gallons (MG) or 3611 megaliters, which equates to approximately 11 days of water supply under an average use of 85 MGD or 32 MLD total volume or about six days using the effective volume.